daedroza/daedroza.github.io/_posts/2016-06-29-stable-cm-builds.markdown

 de18ee1 CPU hotplug: Provide lockless versions of callback registration functions 22d0ae9 power: remove earlysuspend
 {% endhighlight %}

+Update : 531f3f1 Doesn't work....
+That's probably everyone is using TWRP for flashing and not cm's recovery... so I have reverted at the moment... new builds with fix will be up soon :-)

 Download link for fusion3 devices : [G-drive](https://drive.google.com/open?id=0B9yrk5QZnasiV1BaY1libUdBbWc)